Pantau Gambut Joins KBR Radio Talk Show for Casual Chat

-By Pantau GambutCentral Kalimantan is now under the central government’s spotlight, especially concerning the plan to prepare rice fields for the food estate.
+By Admin Pantau GambutCentral Kalimantan is now under the central government’s spotlight, especially concerning the plan to prepare rice fields for the food estate.
 This plan was launched after a warning from the Food and Agriculture Organization (FAO) in March 2020.
 Although the government has previously stated that Indonesia has a surplus of food.

 The development of food estates is inversely proportional with the statements often issued by the central government before the Corona (COVID-19) pandemic hit Indonesia.
 In December 2019, long before the warning was issued by FAO, Syahrul Yasin Limpo, Minister of Agriculture, stated that the national food supply is sufficient until March 2020.
 He stated that there is 4 million tons of overstock.